 CACAO AND ITS ORIGIN

 On March 7, 2024, a study was published in the journal Scientific Reports that reaffirms the theory of archaeologist Quirino Olivera: cacao was domesticated 5,300 years ago in the Amazon.
-New carbon 14 studies conducted in 2025 and funded by the Peru Chapter of the Plan Binacional Peru-Ecuador, yield even older dates.
-This information will be published on this page as soon as they are available to the public.
+New carbon 14 dating conducted in 2025 and funded by the Peru Chapter of the Plan Binacional Peru-Ecuador, yield even older dates of approximately 6000 years old.

 In Montegrande, remains of Theobroma cacao have been found inside ceramic pieces, along with other plant remains.
 Analysis and carbon 14 tests corroborate the antiquity of these samples.